St. Mary Cemetery

 One of the many Impressive memorials in the cemetery is a circular plot located about 100 yards west of the "Heart" section known as the Henebery family plot.
 Mr. Henebery participated in the original development of the site with Bishop Spalding.
 A concrete coping surrounds this unique burial place, 60 feet in diameter.
 Encircled within this area is the resting-place of Matthew and Mary Henebery (1903 & 1912) and 32 of their family members.

 About 1915, the Charles Bourke family erected the stone pillars that form the entranceway in memory of Patricia K. Bourke.
 A granite marker recently placed inside the gate, refers to the mere 12 foot wide opening of the entranceway as a symbol of the straight and narrow path we all must follow to enter the heavenly gate.

-At St. Mary's on Saturday, July 10, 2004, 2 acres of the 10,000 -year-old meadow was dedicated as an Illinois Natural Heritage Landmark.
+At St. Mary's on Saturday, July 10, 2004, two acres of the 10,000-year-old meadow was dedicated as an Illinois Natural Heritage Landmark.
 This area was dedicated because of the rare and biologically important Glacial Hill Prairies.
 In 2003 two biologist from the Illinois Natural Area Inventoty Site counted 138 plant species that were deposited in the meadow during the Ice Age.
 These included a Prairie Petunia and a 12-foot tall Teasel plant that stores rainwater.